nsbarnett/CS7319_Final_Project_Group_6-Barnett-Peck-Han/README.md

 In parallel, we also structured the project using OOP principles.
 Each core functionality is implemented as a class:

-- `ChatBot`: central orchestrator for generating responses
+- `ChatBot`: central orchestrator for generating responses, uses gpt-4 model, generated API key, and hard-coded written instructions.
-- `Profile`: stores user’s mood and history
+- `Profile`: stores user’s mood and chat history
 - `SentimentAnalyzer` and `AffirmationGenerator`: embedded as logic inside the chatbot
 - UI elements are managed using `Button` and `object_oriented_chatbot.py`